iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

+> Absolute scam.
+Just as useless as the rest of our government.
+I will never get the coronavirus vaccine.<br> :date: __2021-04-21 03:17:31__

 > This app is the definition of the cdc.
 It's late on news, it's not consistent on anything, and work like biden's brains, coumo's hands, and harris' knees.<br> :date: __2021-03-31 11:08:12__